 What to do

-Enjoy Rosebud’s safe swimming beaches along its continuous stretch of sandy bay coastline with the focal point being Rosebud Pier.
-Take part in the various water sports and golf activities just a short drive away, or visit the recently opened Yawa Aquatic Centre.
+Enjoy Rosebud’s safe swimming beaches along its continuous stretch of sandy bay coastline, with the focal point being Rosebud Pier, or take part in the various water sports and golf activities just a short drive away.